-To increase volume (on one hearing aid only), use a short press on the upper part of the push button repeatedly until desired level is reached.
-To decrease volume (on only one hearing aid), use a short press on the lower part of the push button repeatedly until desired level is reached.
+To increase volume (on one hearing aid only), use a short press on the push button repeatedly until desired level is reached.
+The sound will always be louder with the first press(es) until two beeps are heard.
+Hereafter, the volume will decrease.
+To decrease volume (on only one hearing aid), continue to press the push button repeatedly until desired level is reached.